• Skip to main content

 Valid deductions for CGT include:

-• Costs when buying a buy to let, such as conveyancing costs and financial fees.
+• Costs when buying a buy-to-let, such as conveyancing costs and financial fees.

 • Stamp Duty when buying the property.